Course Results

 DEC: H SBC: STAS

 The study of ethical issues facing engineers and engineering related organizations and the societal impact of technology.
 Decisions involving moral conduct, character, ideals and relationships of people and organizations involved in technology.
 The interaction of engineers, their technology, the society and the environment is examined using case studies.
 Introduction to patents, copyright, trademarks and infringement using case studies.
+May not be taken for credit in addition to EEO 302.

 ×